 The Eurasian magpie is the first non-mammalian species to pass the mirror test.10 When contrasting colored stickers were placed on their feathers, the magpies reacted to their reflections by trying to remove the mark.
 Birds who were marked with invisible stickers showed no altered behavior.

 Prior to this experiment, scientists believed that self-recognition abilities came from the neocortex, a part of the brain found only in mammals.
 Since magpies are birds, they do not have this part of the brain.
 Magpies passing the mirror test shows that the ability of self-recognition can arise from different brain parts in other types of brains.
 It’s a case of “convergent evolution”.
 This happens when similar abilities, behaviors, and traits independently evolve in species that are not closely related.

 However, their behavior did change when they were put in front of a mirror.
 The ants would move slowly, turn their heads back and forth, shake their antennae, and touch the mirror.
 They’d retreat and re-approach the mirror.
 Sometimes they would groom themselves.

 When put in the company of those with blue-dotted faces, other ants would respond aggressively, presumably because the difference caused them to think the blue-dotted ant was an outsider (not a member of their colony).
 All of this lead the researchers to conclude that the clypeus is a species-specific physical characteristic that is important for group acceptance.

-Given that these ants would try to clean the mark rather than respond aggressively, the ants likely didn’t think their reflection was the image of another ant.
+Given that these ants tried to clean the mark rather than respond aggressively, the ants likely didn’t think their reflection was just another ant.
 The team thinks their study shows that self-recognition is not an “unrealistic” ability in ants.